hangrybear666/10-devops-bootcamp__kubernetes/README.md

 ## Usage (Demo Projects)

+## Usage (Exercises)

+TODO

+## Usage (Bonus Setup)

-0. First of all, we want to setup ArgoCD to use GitOps principles for writing declarative configuration, versioning, storing and running our k8s cluster
+1. First of all, we want to setup ArgoCD to use GitOps principles for writing declarative configuration, versioning, storing and running our k8s cluster

     See https://argo-cd.readthedocs.io/en/stable/getting_started/